 Network administrators need a solution that can handle all devices—whether business-managed or personal.

-In addition to BYOD deployments increasing, the way devices connect to the network is also in a state of transition from ethernet to wi-fi.
-With wireless connectivity a standard capability in laptops, cell phones, tablets and other devices, effectively deploying BYOD requires businesses to provide open wi-fi access for these personal devices.
+In addition to BYOD deployments increasing, the way devices connect to the network is also in a state of transition from ethernet to Wi-Fi.
+With wireless connectivity a standard capability in laptops, cell phones, tablets and other devices, effectively deploying BYOD requires businesses to provide open Wi-Fi access for these personal devices.

-For network administrators to support both BYOD and open wi-fi, they need a solution that can handle all devices—whether business-managed or personal—that connect to both the wired and wireless network.
+For network administrators to support both BYOD and open Wi-Fi, they need a solution that can handle all devices—whether business-managed or personal—that connect to both the wired and wireless network.

-Untangle ensures security and enforces policies so each individual user has the right access to network resources.
+NG Firewall ensures security and enforces policies so each individual user has the right access to network resources.

 Along with protecting the network, protection at the endpoint is important as devices can be brought on-site with previous malware and other inherent risks like USB file transfers, rootkit/jailbreaking vulnerabilities, and personal information on the device.
 To handle the endpoint requires clear rules of engagement and communication across stakeholders in IT, legal and finance.
-Once a strategy is in place, businesses can comfortably deploy BYOD and open wi-fi access knowing the network is secure and the business stakeholders are ready.
+Once a strategy is in place, businesses can comfortably deploy BYOD and open Wi-Fi access knowing the network is secure and the business stakeholders are ready.

 Untangle is Now Part ofArista Networks